 Take regular breaks

-Taking regular breaks you is a sensible step to take towards helping you work out how to cope with workplace stress as they will help you to rebuild your energy levels.
+Taking regular breaks is a sensible step to take towards helping you work out how to cope with workplace stress as they will help you to rebuild your energy levels.

 Make use of technology